 Pipeline Leak Detection

-Installing underground pipes and fittings of a drinking water network system generates significant costs for the utilities.
-Leaks on pipe networks waste precious resources, with the water losses requiring substantial additional financial resources for water purification purposes and for the operation of oversized network structure (pumps, pipes, reservoirs, etc.).
+Installing underground pipes and fittings of a drinking water network system generates significant costs for utilities.
+Pipeline Leak Detection networks waste precious resources, with the water losses requiring substantial additional financial resources for water purification purposes and for the operation of oversized network structures (pumps, pipes, reservoirs, etc.).
 Already minor leaks can cause massive financial losses.
-Therefore, any damage on a pipe network has to be detected and remedied as quickly as possible.
+Therefore, any damage to a pipe network has to be detected and remedied as quickly as possible.

 Leak Detection Method